 Instead of sticking with isolate CBD concentrate, we decided to include the full range of terpenes and trace cannabinoids present in hemp in our CBD wax.
 At the same time, however, we chose to add extra CBD isolate to our CBD wax for increased concentration.

 CBD-rich hemp oil has special properties that aren’t present in CBD isolate.
-Isolated CBD, however, is usually more potent than CBD-rich hemp oil since it consists solely of the cannabidiol molecule.
-Therefore, adding isolate to CBD wax makes this type of CBD concentrate more powerful while keeping the unique properties of CBD-rich hemp oil intact.
+Isolated CBD, however, can be more potent than CBD-rich hemp oil since it consists solely of the cannabidiol molecule.
+Therefore, adding isolate to CBD wax potentially makes this type of CBD concentrate more powerful while keeping the unique properties of CBD-rich hemp oil intact.

 Step-By-Step Guide to Dabbing CBDfx Concentrate Wax